HiPerCoRe/KTT/OnboardingGuide.md

 auto vectorizedSoA = [](const std::vector<uint64_t>& values) {return values[0] > 1 || values[1] != 1;};
 tuner.AddConstraint(kernel, {"vector_type", "vectorized_soa"}, vectorizedSoA);
 ```
-Note that parameter constraints are typically used in three scenarios.
-First, constraints can remove points in the tuning space (i.e., combinations of tuning parameters' values), which produces invalid code.
-Consider an example when two-dimensional blocks (work-groups in OpenCL) are created.
-The constraint can upper-bound thread block size (computed as block's x-dimension multiplied by block's y-dimension), so it does not exceed the highest thread block size executable on GPU.
-Second, constraints can prune redundant points in tuning space.
-In the example above, there is no need to tune vector size when the code is not vectorized.
-Third, constraints can remove points in the tuning space that produce underperforming code.
-In our example, considering two-dimensional thread blocks, we can constrain tuning space to avoid sub-warp blocks with less than 32 threads.
+The parameter constraints are typically used in three scenarios.
+First, constraints can remove configurations that produce invalid code.
+Consider an example
+where two-dimensional blocks (work-groups in OpenCL) are created.
+The constraint can upper-bound thread block size (computed as block's x-dimension multiplied
+by block's y-dimension), so it does not exceed the highest thread block size executable on a GPU.
+Second, constraints can prune redundant configurations.
+In
+the example above, there is no need to tune vector size when the code is not vectorized.
+Third, constraints can remove configurations that are known to produce
+underperforming code.
+In our example, considering two-dimensional thread blocks, we can constrain the tuning space to avoid sub-warp blocks with less than 32 threads.

 #### Parameter groups